 - Q3 How long will the process of winding up an estate take?

 Each estate is different and the time for administration varies according to the size and complexity of the estate.
-More complex estates inevitably take longer and estates with inheritance tax (if applicable - this depends on the size of the estate) and property to sell can lengthen the process.
+More complex estates inevitably take longer and estates with Inheritance Tax (if applicable - this depends on the size of the estate) and property to sell can lengthen the process.
 Your solicitor will be able to advise further on the likely length once they have an overview of the estate.

 - Q4 What if there is no Will?

 The appropriate person will be appointed as Executor by the Court if necessary.
-There are detailed statutory rules governing what should happen and a solicitor can guide your through these.
+There are detailed statutory rules governing what should happen and a solicitor can guide you through these.
 This situation is known as intestacy.